Museum of Asiatic Arts – Musee des Arts Asiatiques

-The Musee des Arts Asiatiques - Museum of Asiatic Arts in Nice is an exceptional collection of Asian works of art.
+The Museum of Asiatic Arts Musee des Arts Asiatiques in Nice is a collection of Asian works of art.
 The museum is managed by the Department of Alpes-Maritimes.

-The design of the museum, conceived by Kenzo Tange is based on the combination of a square, symbol of the Earth, and a circle, symbol of the Sky.
+The design of the museum, conceived by Kenzo Tange, is based on the combination of a square, symbol of the Earth, and a circle, symbol of the Sky.
 The building also evokes a Tibetan mandala, a geometric and symbolic representation of the universe used to support meditation.

-The Departmental Museum of Asian Arts in Nice hosts exhibitions of professional photographers as part of the "Photographers in Asia" program.
+The Departmental Museum of Asian Arts in Nice hosts exhibitions of professional photographers as part of the "Photographers in Asia" programme.
 These exhibitions provide a complementary perspective on Asian cultures in line with the museum's permanent collection and temporary exhibitions.
 Open calls have been announced for photographers to submit works for these exhibitions.